codex-storage/codex-research/design/marketplace.md

 We propose to create new type of storage contract, containing a number of slots.
 Each of these slots represents an agreement with a storage host to store a part of the content.
-When a client wants store data on the network with durability guarantees, it posts a storage Request on the blockchain.
-Hosts that want to offer storage can fill a slot in the Request.
+When a client wants store data on the network with durability guarantees, it posts a storage request on the blockchain.
+Hosts that want to offer storage can fill a slot in the request.

                                                              --------